LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

     hello.cpp

-nothing added to commit but untracked files present (use "git add" to track)
+nothing added to commit but untracked files present (use "git add"↩ to track)
 ~~~

 Git is telling us that it sees a new file `hello.cpp` that is currently **untracked**.